Elementary School Services

 Mathematics instruction is a standards-based approach, using the Everyday Math program.
 Students are encouraged to find multiple ways to solve a problem, and to explain their thinking as they share solutions.
 Students are actively engaged using hands-on materials and often are working cooperatively in groups during math class.

-Free, public preschool programs are offered in thirty-five elementary schools and three community-based sites.
+Free, public preschool programs are offered in thirty-five elementary schools and almost 20 community-based sites.
 Kanawha County Schools also works collaboratively with child-care facilities and faith-based programs to provide preschool at seventeen additional sites located throughout our community.
-Children must be four years old by September 1 to be eligible for preschool.
+Children must be four years old before July 1 to be eligible for preschool.
 A birth certificate from the State Department of Vital Statistics and current immunization records are required prior to enrollment.
-To find out more about enrolling in preschool, please contact Frances Pack at 766-0397.
+To find out more about enrolling in preschool, please contact Johhny Ferrara at 766-0397.